sergeynordicresults/sergeynordicresults.github.io/posts/universe.md

 We cannot prove that god doesnt exist, BUT

-1. we can prove that souls don't exist (later).
+1. We can prove that souls don't exist (later).
 2. We know how life was created

 We are descendants of "Self-replicating molecules-robots" that "have been created & created now & will be created till the end of universe" RANDOMLY.